AdamFrey/clojure-html-server-live-reload-template/README.md

 Automatic reload for Clojure server rendered HTML.

-This template will generate a minimal starting point for a clojure server that serves HTML (created from Hiccup) and CSS files and will have your browser perform a Figwheel/Shadow-like live reload without the need to tab over to your browser when your clojure code is re-evaluated or your CSS files are saved.
+This template will generate starting-point code for a clojure server that serves Hiccup-based HTML and CSS with live reload functionality.
+Your browser tab will perform a Figwheel/Shadow-like live reload with no need to change focus over to your browser when your clojure code is re-evaluated or your CSS files are saved.

 ## Usage